 How long will it take me to recover after my sterilization?

-Your recovery depends on your general health, lifestyle, and how your body reacts to surgical procedures.
+Your recovery depends on your general health and how your body reacts to surgical procedures.

-You can usually recover from sterilization within a couple of days.
-But it’s a good idea to take it easy until you feel better, and you should avoid lifting anything heavy for a week after the surgery if you can.
+You can usually recover from sterilization within a couple of days, but it’s a good idea to take it easy until you feel better.
+Avoid lifting anything heavier than 12 pounds for a week after the surgery if you can.